 Improve yourself with a French classes Toronto here on Superprof.

 Secondary School French and Beyond

 Choosing to study French at the Secondary School level and beyond into university, is a great idea if you’re interested in an international career or you simply want to enjoy Francophone culture on a deeper level.

-Since Canada requires mandatory French classes in primary or elementary school, by the time you reach Secondary School you have the option for further intensive study of the French language allowing you to become more fluent and proficient.
+Since Canada requires mandatory French classes in primary or elementary school, by the time you reach Secondary School you have the option for further intensive study of the French language allowing you to become more fluent and proficient, especially if you want to tackle your GCSE revision.
 Education guidelines and curriculums are set under provincial jurisdictions in Canada.
 In Ontario, there are 3 possible streams to follow for French language learning beginning in primary; core french, extended french, and full immersion.
 French exams are usually divided into four disciplines: reading, writing, speaking and listening so a component of all of these are incorporated into the curriculums.